 And last, pack enough clothes during the trip or check with Liveaboard if they provide laundry services.
 Water supply is limited on liveaboards, and some vessels are not equipped with water maker systems.

 Indonesia has over 100 liveaboard vessels of different sizes, all providing identical itineraries.
 Choosing the right Liveaboard for you, it’s paramount for comfort, safety, and the fun it should bring.

 Whether you choose to book the trip with an online travel agent such as Neptune Liveaboard, there are a few elements you must check first:

 - the vessel technical information: tonnage, nr of cabins, water supply;

 - vessel safety features: life rafts, GPS, Diver GPS, etc.;

 - photos of the vessel and the cabins;

 Above all, the reviews are king and should be the base for the final decision.
-Reviews never lie and you should check the online travel agents, together with Google or TripAdvisor.
+Reviews never lie, and you should check online travel agents with Google or TripAdvisor.